-19. Contextual Safeguarding and Extra Familial Harms (Child Criminal Exploitation)
+19. Contextual Safeguarding and Extra Familial Abuse (Child Criminal Exploitation)

 CSE is a form of abuse and occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into criminal activity.
 Safeguarding incidents can be associated with factors outside the school or college and or can occur between children outside the school or college.
-Leicester Islamic Academy including our DSL's will take into consideration whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalization.
+Leicester Islamic Academy including our DSL's endeavour to consider the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means Leicester Islamic Academy staff will take into consideration wider environmental factors that may be present in a child's life that are a threat to their safety and or welfare.
 This way, school are able to provide as much information as possible as part of the referral process to Children's Social Care as necessary.
 (KCSIE 2021).